The Ultimate SEO and Digital Marketing Resource Network

-How To Set Up Your Google Business Profile Listing
+How To Set Up Your Google Business Profile: Google Business Profile Installation, Setup, and Features

 If you’re a local business, a Google Business Profile listing is essential.
 Learn how to setup and make the most of your GBP listing.

 If you’re wondering how to set up your Google Business Profile and start optimizing your profile, this article is made for you.
-It will walk you through setup with screenshots and straightforward explanations.
+It will walk you through setup with screenshots and straightforward explanations for better search engine optimization.
 Plus, we have a few easy tips for using your GBP to attract more customers and increase your conversion rates.
+Keep reading to learn more from our guide on the best Google Business profile setup.

 Who Needs a Google Business Profile?

-If you’re a local business, a GBP listing is essential.
-For businesses that are local, GBP is the most critical item you can set up for your business — and you don’t even need a website first (although it helps).
-If you don’t have a website yet, Google can provide a basic one for you, free of charge!
-So there’s no excuse not to get started TODAY.
+If you’re a local business, a GBP listing is essential for your digital marketing strategy.
+For brands that are local, GBP is the most critical item you can set up for your business to show up in local searches—and you don’t even need a website first (although it helps).
+If you don’t have a website yet, Google can provide a basic one for you free of charge!
+So, there’s no excuse not to get started TODAY.

 If you’re not a local business, a GBP listing (and setting a national or international service area) can help your business rank for additional long-tail keyword searches.
 And with Google’s recent changes to business profiles, creating a GBP is easier than ever, no matter your technical skill level.